rozaalin/ERPNext-Installation/ERPNext V14/README.md

     cron                                          (bench's scheduled jobs: automated certificate renewal, scheduled backups) NGINX                                         (proxying multitenant sites in production)

+## Follow these steps in both the servers (Application and Database)

 ### Update System Packages
 It is always a good idea to upgrade the Ubuntu package if anything is available, run the below command to upgrade and update.